sjkevinkim/Sequential_Bayesian_Trading_Simulator/README.md

 If divergence exceeds a threshold:

 Reduce hybrid bet size:

-hybrid control bet fraction = control × hybrid bet
+'hybrid control bet fraction = control × hybrid bet'

 where control is a constant between 0 and 1 for reducing bet size when divergence exists.